cdisc-org/cdisc-rules-engine/README.md

                                   against, can provide more than one
                                   NOTE: if a defineXML is provided, if it is version 2.1 engine will use the CT laid out in the define.
+If it is version 2.0, -ct is expected to specify the CT package.
+                                  CONTROLLED_TERMINOLOGY_PACKAGE environment variable can be used to pass values separated by ':' on Unix and ';' for Windows.
-If it is version 2.0, -ct is expected to specify the CT package -o, --output TEXT               Report output file destination and name.
-Path will be relative to the validation execution directory
+  -o, --output TEXT               Report output file destination and name.
+Path will be
+                                  relative to the validation execution directory
                                   and should end in the desired output filename